doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 From this little toy example we can see that credit is inherently built on **trust**.
 The clerk would never have issued the paper slip if he didn't trust that at some point in the future you would pay for your groceries.
 And for the credit to be functionally equivalent to money it needs other people to trust it as well, not just your grandma.

+Now for the definition: The paper slip is what we call credit, which is simply an *agreement between two parties on a payment for certain resources at a later date*.
+Note that this simultaneously creates **debt**, the store clerk gets the credit but you have a debt to pay it back.

 Banks function in a very similar way as the clerk did in our example except they do it on a much larger scale and there's widespread trust in the credit they issue.
-In fact most of what we normally call money in the economy is indeed credit and a tiny minority is cash, i.e.physical coins and bills.
+In fact most of what we normally call money in the economy is indeed credit and a tiny minority is cash, i.e. physical coins and bills.

 ## What's the difference between credit and money?